 Madrid and Barcelona are the two major cities in Spain, and they are so different in many ways.
 Barcelona has a sunny and energetic vibe adorned by Gaudi’s lively and modern architecture, and Madrid has a majestic and grandeur quality as a Capital city decorated by historical monuments and buildings, battling sculptures like chariots, carriage, warriors, and knights… all of it reminded me of the Spanish Empire that almost took over half the Americas a century ago – “The empire on which the sun never sets”.

 Now, the city still shines in its way.
-The city has a strong artistic atmosphere, especially in the Retiro district – three major art museums formed a Golden Triangle of Art, which has one of the most prestigious classical art collection in the world.
+The city has a strong artistic atmosphere, especially in the Retiro district – three major art museums formed a Golden Triangle of Art, which has one of the most prestigious classical art collections in the world.
 With a Madrid Card, visitors could have free access to the three museums without queuing.
 I went to the three museums in a day.
 In fact, it would easily need three days for an art buff to appreciate truly and enjoy the art piece by piece.

 Prado Museum (Museo Nacional del Prado)